EOSIO/eos/EXCHANGE_README.md

 Now we can get the history and see that there are "3" new actions listed all with trx id `93e78520...` which is what our transfer command returned to us.
 Because `exchange` authorized the transaction it is informed of all accounts which processed and accepted the 'transfer'.
-In this case the 'eosio.token' contract processed it and updated balances, the sender ('exchange') processed it and so did the receiver ('scott') and all 3 contracts/accounts approved it and/or performed state transitions based upon the action.
+In this case the 'enumivo.token' contract processed it and updated balances, the sender ('exchange') processed it and so did the receiver ('scott') and all 3 contracts/accounts approved it and/or performed state transitions based upon the action.